Doomsday Glacier

 Doomsday Glacier is melting

-Researchers studying ‘doomsday ' make worrying discovery.
+Researchers studying ‘doomsday glacier' make worrying discovery.

 West Antarctica’s Thwaites Glacier

-The is roughly 80 miles across, the widest on Earth.
+The glacier is roughly 80 miles across, the widest on Earth.
 It packs so much ice that if it were to completely collapse, it could singlehandedly cause global sea levels to rise by more than two feet, according to the International Thwaites Glacier Collaboration, prompting its moniker as the "Doomsday Glacier."

 Imagine: the vast expanses of Antarctica, where eternal cold reigns, and icy rivers descend from the mountains like frozen waterfalls.
 In this harsh kingdom of ice and , Thwaites Glacier lies, a true giant, with an area exceeding 59,000 square kilometers.